okx-dao/validator-ejector/README.md

 <img src="https://user-images.githubusercontent.com/4752441/209329469-aee5d699-af5e-467b-9213-4d09b1a22012.png" width="50%" height="50%">

-# Lido Validator Ejector
+# DawnPool Validator Ejector

-Daemon service which loads LidoOracle events for validator exits and sends out exit messages when necessary.
+Daemon service which loads DepositNodeManager events for validator exits and sends out exit messages when necessary.

 On start, it will load events from a configurable amount of blocks behind and then poll for new events.

 ## Requirements

-- Folder of pre-signed exit messages as individual JSON files in either [spec format](https://github.com/lidofinance/validator-ejector/blob/d2e4db190935239e019618b948a1bd1cea20f88f/src/services/messages-processor/service.ts#L19-L25) (generic) or [ethdo output format](https://github.com/wealdtech/ethdo/blob/master/docs/usage.md#exit)
 - Execution node
 - Consensus node
+- Webhook node

 This service has to be run in a single instance as it expects to fulfil every request to exit.
 Each unfulfilled request (no exit message being present for required validator) will log an error.